iimrraann/mini_project_2/README.md

 ## Contributions

-This project is a collaborative effort for the BAN 5753 course, meticulously completed by team 7.
+This project is a collaborative effort for the BAN 5753 course, meticulously completed by team 7 (Metric Masters).
 Our team members, each contributing their unique expertise and insights, include:

 Haider, Muhammad Imran (muhaide@okstate.edu)